North Bengal Dental College and Hospital

-North Bengal Dental College & Hospital (NBDC&H) is a government dental college situated at Sushrutanagar, near Siliguri, Darjeeling, West Bengal.
+North Bengal Dental College & Hospital (NBDC&H) is a Government Dental College situated at Sushrutanagar, in Darjeeling, West Bengal.
 The college is recognized by Dental Council of India and is under the West Bengal University of Health Sciences.

 History

-North Bengal Dental College was established on 28th December 1990 with 20 seats.
+North Bengal Dental College was established on 28 December 1990 with 20 seats.
 The college was under the University of North Bengal until formation of The West Bengal University of Health Sciences, which was established in 2003.
-The first principal was Dr. Bimal Chandra Bera.
+The first principal was Dr. Bimal Chandra Bera.There was no official emblem for the institute since its inception.
+Dr.Anurag Iswarary in November 2023 designed the official emblem and slogan for the college and hospital.